dolthub/dolt/go/performance/import_benchmarker/README.md

   - schema (string): CREATE_TABLE statement for table to import
   - shuffle (bool): by default generated rows are sorted; indicate `true` to shuffle
   - batch (bool): whether to batch insert statements (only applies to fmt=sql)
-  - autocommit (bool): default import uses a single transaction;
-    spread each insert into individual transaction.

 For an examples of the specific yaml input syntax, see the example files below, or refer to the tests in `testdata/`.